• Phone: 313-833-1300

 Mission

-The mission of the Luella Hannan Memorial Foundation is to preserve the dignity and enhance the quality of life of seniors in Michigan.
+The mission of Hannan Center is to preserve the dignity and enhance the quality of life of older adults 55+ in Michigan.

 Vision

-The vision of the Luella Hannan Memorial Foundation is that seniors are respected, valued and empowered to reach their potential and connected to a community of their choice.
+The vision of Hannan Center is older adults are respected, valued, and empowered to reach their potential connected to a community of their choice.

 Values

-Commitment to Healthy Aging – The Hannan Foundation is committed to enriching the lives of seniors, enabling them to find fulfillment and meaning in their lives, and helping them to reach their potential.
+Commitment to Healthy Aging – Hannan Center is committed to enriching the lives of older adults.
+We enable those 55+ to find fulfillment and meaning in their lives.
+We aim to help them reach their fullest potential.

-Empowerment – The Hannan Foundation empowers and enables seniors to make informed choices, advocate for themselves and advance the interests they most value.
+Empowerment – We empower and enable older adults to make informed choices, advocate for themselves, and advance the interests they value most.

-Respect – The Hannan Foundation values the life experiences and recognize the inherent dignity in each person the foundation serves.
+Respect – Hannan Center believes life experience matters and recognizes the inherent dignity in each person we serve.

-Innovation – The Hannan Foundation is a leader that pursues novel and creative approaches to enrich the lives of people as they age.
+Innovation – We pursue novel and creative approaches to enrich the lives of people as they age.

 History of Hannan

-In 1917, William H. Hannan, founder of the Hannan Real Estate Exchange, passed away and left his sizable estate to his widow Luella Hannan to “be bequeathed to such charities for the people of Detroit as she should appoint.”
-Consequently, on September 12, 1925, Luella Hannan incorporated the Luella Hannan Memorial Home (later changed to Foundation), with the goal to “found, build, and maintain a home for aged or infirm persons of the City of Detroit who have been accustomed to enjoying the comforts of life, but who through change of fortune, have come to reduced circumstances.”
+In 1917, William H. Hannan, founder of the Hannan Real Estate Exchange, passed away leaving his sizable estate to his widow Luella Hannan to “be bequeathed to such charities for the people of Detroit as she should appoint.”
+On September 12, 1925, Luella Hannan incorporated the Luella Hannan Memorial Home (later changed to Foundation), to “found, build, and maintain a home for aged or infirm persons of the City of Detroit who have been accustomed to enjoying the comforts of life, but who through a change of fortune, have come to reduced circumstances.”
 When attempts to find a suitable build location failed due to neighborhood resistance, Luella directed the Trustees to use the income from the Trust to support older people in their own homes.